lalalilo/calendar-challenge/README.md

   - the area is proportional to the time spent when the time spent is less than or equal to 30min.
   - The diameter is 0px when the activity is 0min.
   - The diameter is 40px when the activity is 30min or more.
+  - The diameter is proportinal to the time spent if the student was active between 0 and 30min.

 ### Level 5 : Calendar with day of the week